Opens an external site in a new window

 Typically, you will get most benefit from self-hosting fonts if your site is behind a CDN.
 Services like Netlify and Cloudflare are helpful here.
 The only way to know for sure, if you will get a speed pickup for your site, is to run some tests.
 As well as looking at self-hosting, see how much benefit you would gain by reducing the number of fonts and weights on your site.

 Font package files include all the possible characters by default.
-A lot of the time your site will not use all of those characters.
+Typically, your site will not use all of those characters.
 Examples might be some punctuation never used in the language you write in.
 By excluding these characters from the shipped font files you save on the amount of data the user has to download, improving user experience because the site can load faster.
 You can get a huge saving (80% or 90%) by optimising fonts only used in a title.
 This is because the title will probably not use most of the characters included by default.

-Is there an easy way to optimise webfonts? #
+Is there an easy way to optimize web fonts? #

 🙏🏽 Feedback #